top of page

 DUNE PLANT and WILDLIFE COMMUNITY

-Beach Primrose is the official City Flower of Manhattan Beach, and it still grows wild along the dunes just west of THE STRAND.
+Beach Primrose is the official City Flower of Manhattan Beach and it still grows wild along the dunes just west of THE STRAND.
 This heavy bloomer provides nectar and seeds to a variety of birds and insects.
-Dune Buckwheat, another local, is an essential host plant for El Segundo Blue Butterfly caterpillars, and provides food and cover for Square-spotted Blue and Dotted Blue Butterflies as well.
+Sea-cliff Buckwheat is another local--it's an essential host plant for El Segundo Blue Butterfly caterpillars, and provides food and cover for Square-spotted Blue and Dotted Blue Butterflies as well.

 Screen Shot 2019-12-17 at 10.56.39 PM.pn